CJSD Summary of Pandemic Response Plan

 Operating and living in a residential facility during a crisis is challenging to employees, clients and their families.
 We continue to make updates to our practices with guidance from the Mesa County Health Department and the Colorado State Department of Public Safety, in order to balance health concerns and community safety.
 We appreciate everyone’s cooperation during this time.

-For information on current data relating to the COVID-19 pandemic please visit the CJSD COVID-19 Data page.
+For information on current data relating to the COVID-19 pandemic please visit the Current COVID-19 Data and Department Information page.